 In 2004, the District entered into a cost sharing agreement with South Village Community Development District for the maintenance of certain landscape improvements for which they both benefit.
 In accordance with the agreement, Middle Village will perform required maintenance and South Village will provide 31% of the costs to perform the maintenance.
-For the fiscal year ended September 30, 2022, the District received \$33,063 from South Village for the cost sharing agreement.
+For the fiscal year ended September 30, 2024, the District received \$36,022 from South Village for the cost sharing agreement.
+See Note 11 - Subsequent Events for termination of agreement.